Kiss: Types

 Kristoffer Nyrop identified a number of types of kisses, including kisses of love, affection, peace, respect, and friendship.
 He notes, however, that the categories are somewhat contrived and overlapping, and some cultures have more kinds, including the French with twenty and the Germans with thirty.

 Expression of affection

 Kissing another person's lips has become a common expression of affection or warm greeting in many cultures worldwide.
 Yet in certain cultures, kissing was introduced only through European settlement, before which it was not a routine occurrence.
 Such cultures include certain indigenous peoples of Australia, the Tahitians, and many tribes in Africa.

 A kiss can also be used to express feelings without an erotic element but can be nonetheless "far deeper and more lasting", writes Nyrop.
-He adds that such kisses can be expressive of love "in the widest and most comprehensive meaning of the word, bringing a message of loyal affection, gratitude, compassion, sympathy, intense joy, and profound sorrow."
+He adds that such kisses can be expression of love "in the widest and most comprehensive meaning of the word, bringing a message of loyal affection, gratitude, compassion, sympathy, intense joy, and profound sorrow."